NewPath-Consulting/ez-wildapricot-webdesigner/README.md

 Using the Inspector & Editor, you can use to view the styling and targeting information of the various elements on your website, as well as make modifications to your EZ WildApricot Web Designer configuration files.
 This information is necessary when updating your configuration and translation files.

  When logged in as a WildApricot administrator, an icon will appear at the bottom-left of your screen.
 Click on the icon to launch the inspector and editor.
 While in Editor mode, you will not be able to follow any links on the web page.
 Click the Exit Editor button in the inspector to return to normal browsing.
 When you hover over an element a red outline will appear around the element.
+You can right click on the icon to move the icon to the left or right side for the screen.

 # Inspector